 We employ a more flexible approach that can accommodate varying resolutions and aspect ratios without the need for image patching.
-Specifically, for an image obtained by APS with the size of H$\times$W, we set a maximum allowable number of pixels, MAX\_SIZE.
+Specifically, for an image obtained by APS with the size of $H\times W$, we set a maximum allowable number of pixels, MAX\_SIZE.
 If the product of H and W is less than MAX\_SIZE, the image will not be resized.
-Otherwise, a scaling factor $r=\mathrm{Int}(\sqrt{\frac{\mathrm{MAX\_SIZE}}{H\times W}})$ is calculated, and then the image is resized to rH$\times$rW.
-Here $\mathrm{Int}()$ denotes the floor function to ensure that the resulting image does not exceed the maximum allowable pixels.
+Otherwise, a scaling factor $r=\mathrm{Int}(\sqrt{\frac{\mathrm{MAX\_SIZE}}{H\times W}})$ is calculated, and then the image is resized to $rH\times rW$.
+Here $\mathrm{Int}()$ denotes rounding down to the nearest integer to ensure that the resulting image does not exceed the maximum allowable pixels.
 One advantage of setting a maximum number of pixels rather than fixed dimensions is the ability to support more varied resolutions and preserve the original aspect ratio.
 Additionally, this manner avoids the loss of image details due to resolution reduction as much as possible without increasing computational resource consumption.
-For example, if we set the maximum pixels number MAX\_SIZE as 960$\times$960, we can accommodate an input resolution of 1280$\times$720 without alteration.
+For example, if we set the maximum pixel number MAX\_SIZE as 960$\times$960, we can accommodate an input resolution of 1280$\times$720 without alteration.
 In contrast, a fixed-dimension strategy would require resizing the image to 960$\times$960, resulting in a 25\% compression of the long side.
 Both strategies consume comparable computational resources since the number of visual tokens remains consistent.

-Although ViT pre-trained with CLIP \cite{clip} demonstrates impressive generalization capabilities for natural scene images, they perform suboptimally on dense document images \cite{li2024enhancing}.
-Furthermore, their self-attention mechanism, which has a computational complexity that scales quadratically with image resolution, makes it challenging to support high-resolution inputs.
+Although ViT pre-trained with CLIP \cite{clip} demonstrates impressive generalization capabilities for natural scene images, they perform suboptimally on dense text images \cite{li2024enhancing, shan2024mctbench}.
+Furthermore, their self-attention mechanism, with its quadratic computational complexity scaling with image resolution, presents a significant challenge for processing high-resolution inputs.
 Consequently, we opt to use the more efficient Swin Transformer \cite{liu2021swin} as our visual encoder, which has been pre-trained on full-text recognition tasks \cite{donut}.
-It enables us to process entire images as single inputs.
+It enables us to process an entire image as a single input.